 - Masonry repair (non-structural).

-- Non-habitable one-story detached accessory structures less than 200 sq. ft. with a maximum 10 ft. wall height.
+- Non-habitable one-story detached accessory structures less than 200 sq. ft. with a maximum 10 ft. wall height measured from the finished floor level to the top of the top plate.
 (Planning Department to determine whether required setbacks apply)

 - Retaining walls that do not support a regulated building or retain material which could impact a regulated building. (permitting may be required by the Planning or Engineering Departments)